Mechanical Analysis Engineer

 • HNC / HND / Degree in Mechanical/Mathematics/Physics Discipline OR Proven experience in a similar role.

-Security Clearance statement
+Security Clearance Statement

 Due to the nature of the work that we do at Thales, many of our roles are subject to security restrictions.
 This role requires you to be a sole UK National and achieve Security Clearance (SC) without any caveats.
 It would be advantageous if currently held, however, if not currently held, it is a requirement that the successful applicant undergo, achieve, and maintain SC Clearance prior to commencing employment.
 If approved by the MOD, a dual national from a Non‑ITAR country may be considered.
-Please visit the UKSV website for further guidance - United Kingdom Security Vetting - GOV.UK (www.gov.uk).
+Please visit the UKSV website for further guidance – The United Kingdom Security Vetting – GOV.UK (www.gov.uk).

 To be eligible for full SC, you generally need to have resided in the UK for the last 5 years.
 In some circumstances, a minimum of 3 years’ residence in the UK over the last 5 years may be accepted, with additional overseas checks.